 Yes!
 While you can obtain a visa at any border upon arrival, we recommended obtaining one through the Mozambican Embassy in your home country in advance of your departure.
-The border visa is a 30-day, single-entry visa (around $80 US), which can be extended for another 30 days.
-If you wish to stay longer, you can obtain an extended visa in Maxixe (100km north of Zavora) or make a trip to the border at your own cost.
+The border visa is a 30-day, single-entry visa and costs ~$80 US.
+If you wish to stay longer than one month, you will need to apply at an embassy in your home country to obtain a single-entry visa that can be extended in Maxixe (100km north of Zavora), or a multiple-entry tourist visa for 90 days (this requires a trip to the border every 30 days at your own cost).

 Do I need insurance?